dojo/framework/docs/en/styling-and-theming/basic-usage.md

 ## Specifying a default application theme

 The `theme` middleware can be used to set the application theme.
-To set a "default" or initial theme the `theme.set` function can be used with the `theme.get` function to determine if the theme needs to be set.
+To set a "default" or initial theme, the `theme.set` function can be used with the `theme.get` function to determine if the theme needs to be set.
 Setting the default theme should be done in the application's top level widget.

 > src/App.tsx